BhadraAnirban/angular-universal-with-lazyload-service/README.md

 ## angular-universal-with-lazyload-service

-### For angular universal setup one can follow the document of - https://github.com/BhadraAnirban/angular-universal
+### For angular universal setup, one can follow the document of - https://github.com/BhadraAnirban/angular-universal

-### Urls to play around-
+### Urls to play around (After building this solution)-

 http://localhost:4400/